swandevagency/calculator-with-vuejs/README.md

 # calculator-with-vuejs
-credits to mehraen mozhdi as front-end developer
+credits to mehraen-mozhdi as front-end developer